 Dynamic Regulation of Cue-Triggered Reward Seeking by the Basolateral Amygdala and Orbitofrontal Cortex

 Operant Social Interaction Inhibits Drug Self-Administration and Incubation of Drug Craving in Rat Addiction Models

 Mutations in the Dopamine Transporter Associated With Movement-And Neuropsychiatric Disease Drives Exploratory Behaviour in Mice through Altered Dopamine Release and Uptake Dynamics

 Evolutionarily Conserved Site on Neurexin3-Alpha Modulates Balance between Excitation and Inhibition

-If you are interested in participating in the 2020 Poster Awards, submissions will open in late summer of 2019.
+If you are interested in participating in the 2020 Poster Awards, submit TODAY!
+The Deadline is quickly approaching.

 Poster Awards – Eligibility

 - Eligible scientist must be within 10 years since receipt of Ph.D., M.D., or equivalent advanced degree, or be in a program leading to such a degree.